 The Average Cost of a High-Efficiency Furnace in 2021

 The average cost for a new high-efficiency furnace here in Canada, including the installation cost, is between $3,000 and $7,000.

 When looking to replace your furnace, it is essential to find the one that aligns with your budget and is efficient enough.
 These are the common types of furnaces in Canada.

 - Natural gas furnace: Most homeowners prefer to use a natural gas furnace.
 It is inexpensive to operate and initially costs between $3,500 to $6,000, depending on its efficiency.
 Gas furnaces have an AFUE of 95-98%.

 - Propane furnace: This furnace has an AFUE rating of 80-94%, which is efficient though not the best.
 It is a reliable fuel source, but you must have space for a tank that stores the propane.
 Depending on its size and efficiency, a propane furnace’s original cost is $3,000-$5,000.

 - Electric furnace: This furnace is a dependable choice for homes with no natural gas supply.
-A standard electric furnace functions at an efficiency rate of 100%.
-This is because there is no waste.
+A standard electric furnace functions at an efficiency rate of 100%, which means there is no energy waste.
 It can cost from $1,000 to $3,000.
 These furnaces are quite expensive because the cost of electricity is generally high.

-- Oil furnace: These furnaces are not as common as natural gas furnaces, and they can serve well in areas where gas is unavailable.
-They have an efficiency rating of 80-90% and generally cost between $1,000 to $3,000.
+- Oil furnace: These furnaces are not as standard as natural gas furnaces.
+They can serve well in areas where gas is unavailable.
+They have an 80-90% efficiency rating and generally cost between $1,000 to $3,000.

 Factors That Influence the Cost to Replace a Furnace